nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Viewing staff : `view s`

-Switches UI to staff tab, which shows the full list of staff
+Switches UI to staff tab, which shows the full list of staff.

 Format: `view s` or `view staff`

+Success output: `Listed all staff`

 ### Viewing overview : `view o`

-Switches UI to overview tab, which shows the overview of transactions
+Switches UI to overview tab, which shows the overview of transactions.

 Format: `view o` or `view overview`

+Success output: `Showed transaction overview`

 ### Clearing the output : `clear`